User management

 3

-Changes to these configuration variables becomes effective immediately and does not require NetXMS server restart.
+Changes to these configuration variables become effective immediately and do not require an NetXMS server restart.

 Certificate Authentication